huphtur/huphtur.github.io/_posts/2014-04-16-theres-a-strava-for-everything.md

 ---
-title: 'There&#8217;s a Strava for Everything...'
+title: 'There&#8217;s a Strava for Everything'
 layout: post
 ---
 - [Strava for flying][1]